thebracket/llm_rust_article_1/README.md

 Good morning!
 Hope you're having a great start to the day!
 How can I help or chat with you today?
 ```

+Now that we have a working LLM, we can start categorizing the data.

 ## Categorizing the Data: First Try - Oneshot!

-"Oneshot" is a term used in the LLM world to describe a single request with no
+> "Oneshot" is a term used in the LLM world to describe a single request with no
 helper data, no introspection, chain-of-thought or anything else.
 In a perfect
 world, this would be all you need.
 (Note: this isn't a perfect world).

-It will take a while to categorize 63,519 domains.
-We'll start with a small
+It will take a while to categorize 63,519 domains, so we'll start with a small
 sample.
 Let's add the `rand` crate (`cargo add rand`) to help us pick
 random test data.